nateprice18f/git-trunk-demo/README.md

-## Git trunk-based development README
+## Git trunk-based development

+> **Warning**
+> The work done within this repo are proof of concept and should be used as a starting point for future work.

 ## A simple guide to trunk-based development with use of release tags.
 Trunk-Based Development with GitTrunk-based development is a software development approach where all developers work on a single branch, often called 'trunk' or 'main'.